 A student visa, specifically the student visa, is one of the most critical items you’ll need (subclass 500).
 But what are the requirements for submitting a successful application?

-Here are a few documents that you need to have for the successful visa application.
+Here are a few documents that you need to have for a successful visa application.

 Documents Checklist For Successful Visa